Skip to Content

 Chile Verde Stew (Sauce) vs Chile Verde Salsa (Raw)?

-It is confusing at times because this tomatillo sauce cooked with broth and meat is called salsa in Spanish.
-Chile verde (stew or sauce) is a comforting sauce often served with a braised pork or used to smother crusted fish fillets (in the US you might see it as a topping for burritos).
+Chile Verde (stew or sauce) is a comforting sauce often served with braised pork or used to smother crusted fish fillets (in the US you might see it as a topping for burritos).

-“Chile verde salsa” is typically referring to the fresh condiment made with tomatillos, herbs, onions, green chiles and cilantro.
-Ingredients are usually used raw (chopped and blended together), but they can also be roasted first to give it a more sauce-like consistency.
+Ingredients for the salsa are usually used raw (chopped and blended “together”), but they can also be roasted first to give it a more sauce-like consistency.

-Chile verde is used as a base for many Mexican main dishes (like chilaquiles), whereas the raw chile verde salsa is typically used as a condiment.
+Cooked Chile Verde (the stew or sauce) is used as a base for many Mexican main dishes (like chilaquiles), whereas the raw Chile Verde salsa is typically used as a condiment.

-It’s sometimes referred to as a Mexican mother sauce, because it has so many different uses.
+Did you know?
+Chile Verde sauce is sometimes referred to as a Mexican mother sauce because it has so many different uses.

 **Cooking Tip: the spicier you make the salsa, the more salt you should add to offset the heat.

 There are SO many uses for this simple salsa!
-Here are some of my favorite uses:
+Here are some of my favorite recipes:

 Why is Homemade Chile Verde Better?